darinz/DL/01_Math/03_linear_transformations.md

 ## Why Linear Transformations Matter in Deep Learning

-- **Neural network layers**: Each layer applies a linear transformation to its input.
+- **Neural network layers**: Each layer applies a linear transformation to its input (followed by a nonlinearity).
-- **Feature extraction**: Transforming data to new spaces for better learning.
+- **Feature extraction**: Transforming data to new spaces for better learning (e.g., PCA, learned embeddings).
 - **Data augmentation**: Rotations, scalings, and shears are used to augment image data.
+- **Understanding learned representations**: The weights of a neural network layer define a linear transformation of the input space.

+**Summary:**
 Understanding linear transformations helps you see how neural networks manipulate and learn from data!
+They are the mathematical backbone of all neural network computations.